Frequently Asked Questions

 Are application fee waivers available?

-Applicants who wish to request a fee waiver must start their application and e-mail feewaiver@wharton.upenn.edu with information detailing their financial need.
+- Applicants whom the application fee would create an extreme financial hardship: Once you have started your application, please e-mail feewaiver@wharton.upenn.edu with information detailing their financial need.
 We will then follow up for supporting documentation.
 Requests must be submitted no later than 15 days prior to application submission, and no requests will be granted after the application deadline for the round in which you applied.

 Work Experience Before Applying to the MBA Program